Modi Alon: First kills

 Only one Avia S-199 (probably D-106) was serviceable on 3 June 1948, when a pair of Egyptian C-47s and their two Spitfire escorts returned for their 16th bombing of Tel Aviv.
 Dozens of civilians had been killed in previous raids, and flying the IAF's sole combat aircraft, Alon engaged the four Egyptian aircraft.
 Swinging out to sea to get the sun behind him, Alon evaded the Spitfires and then pursued and shot down both bombers, scoring the first aerial victories of the Israeli Air Force.
 The event took place in sight of the astonished populace which was not aware of the existence of an Israeli fighter arm.
-The air force held a press conference which Alon attended, and its headquarters was subsequently flooded with gifts, flowers and alcohol for the pilot despite the wartime scarcity of such luxuries.
+The air force held a press conference which Alon attended, and its headquarters was subsequently flooded with gifts including flowers, chocolate, and alcohol for the pilot despite the wartime scarcity of such luxuries.
 Although Tel Aviv would yet witness raids by Egyptian fighter aircraft, no bombers were ever to appear over the city again.

 Lou Lenart left the squadron in early July, leaving Alon in sole command.
 In the early evening of 18 July Alon scored his third victory, when a formation of three Avias returning from a ground attack mission encountered a pair of REAF Spitfire Mk.
 VCs.
 Alon maneuvered behind one of the Spitfires to down Wing Commander Said Afifi al-Janzuri.

 In late September 1948 Alon participated in Operation Velvetta, ferrying Czechoslovak Spitfires to Israel.
 Alon and fellow pilot Boris Senior burned too much of their fuel during one leg of the flight and were forced to land in Maritsa, Rhodes.
 The aircraft were impounded but both men released.